sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 Be aware that you might encounter in Swagger UI for the action that returns an array [this](https://github.com/swagger-api/swagger-ui/issues/4650) error.
 Still applicable in .NET 7.

-If you want to generate an error in case of and invalid media type, please add this to `Program.cs`:
+If you want to generate an error in case of an invalid media type, please add this to `Program.cs`:

 ```csharp
 builder.Services.AddControllers(configure =>